-From the opening of LinkedIn, in 2003, the network displays the word “Linked” in black and the word “In” in white.
-We still find this square blue background that we still know today.
-A font with straight letters, which impose themselves and impose themselves: LinkedIn wanted to assert its seriousness and notoriety. 🤓
+At the launch of LinkedIn in 2003, the network displayed the word “Linked” in black and the word “In” in white.
+The square blue background that we know and love today was a feature even then.
+LinkedIn chose a font with straight letters, perhaps to allude to its seriousness. 🤓

 LinkedIn logo from 2003 to 2011:

-The original edition was designed to be professional and practical, which immediately conveyed a serious tone.
-The word “LinkedIn” is written in the Myriad Pro font: the clear, semi-bold font is the first half of the image. 🌓 With the exception of the first, all letters are lowercase, black and sans serif.
-The dot above the “i” and the uppercase “L” have the same height, and the ends of the letters “k” and “d” have the same length and width. 📐
+The original edition was designed to be professional and practical, which immediately conveyed seriousness.
+The word “LinkedIn” is written in the Myriad Pro font: the clear, semi-bold font is the first half of the image. 🌓 With the exception of the first, all letters are lowercase, black and in sans serif.
+The dot above the “i” and the uppercase “L” are the same height, and the ends of the letters “k” and “d” have the same length and width. 📐

 The “in” element comes last.
 It’s in a blue square with rounded sides.
 It is distinguished from the others by its white hue, which stands out against a blue cobalt background.
-When it is necessary to integrate it into a small space, it is used as a separate symbol. 🟦
+When trying to fit the logo into a small space, you can use it as a separate symbol. 🟦

 Dark gray LinkedIn logo:

-In 2011, slight change in their color scheme.
-The font is changed, a little thinner and the black color toned down, to a dark gray and still the “In” wordmark in white on blue. ☁️
+In 2011 there was a slight change in their color scheme.
+There was also a subtle change in the font.
+It became a little thinner and the black color was toned down to a dark gray.
+However the “In” wordmark remained unchanged – white on blue. ☁️

 LinkedIn logo from 2011 to 2019:

 After eight years, the designers decided to give the logo a makeover.
 The reason for this is that the website was listed on the New York Stock Exchange.
-The graphic designers have significantly widened the lettering – by almost a few millimeters – to make the logotype more visible, but the changes are not immediately noticeable. 👁️ They also played with the “e,” giving it individuality by making the bottom part thinner than the top part and bending it. 🌙
+The graphic designers significantly widened the lettering – by almost a few millimeters – to make the logotype more visible.
+That being said, the changes are not immediately noticeable. 👁️ The graphic design team also played with the “e,” giving it individuality by making the bottom part thinner than the top part and bending it. 🌙

 White and blue LinkedIn logo:

-This is the LinkedIn logo with their very characteristic color, denominated the “LinkedIn blue” as well as the “In” part in white in a blue square with rounded corners. 🔵
+This is the LinkedIn logo most of us are immediately familiar with.
+There’s the characteristic mid-tone blue, referred to some as the “LinkedIn blue”.
+There’s also the “In” part which is written in white against a blue square with rounded corners. 🔵

 After two years as a subordinate of Microsoft, the firm got a new logo.
 The adjustments had an impact on the company’s color scheme, that’s why the sign looks monochromatic yet contrasting. 🌘 The main color was moved to the initial part of the word, resulting in blue text on a white background.
-In contrast, the second piece is done in white on blue.
-This way, the new owners emphasized the uniqueness of the service. 🏅
+In contrast, the second piece is white on blue. 🏅

 LinkedIn logo 2019 now:

-Finally, 2019 is when the LinkedIn logo as we know it today is born.
-The choice of blue, over the entire logo, is meant to inspire confidence. 💯
+2019 is the year when the LinkedIn logo, as we know it today, was born.
+The choice of blue, over the entire logo is meant to inspire confidence. 💯

-LinkedIn’s logo is “simplified,” using only this color now.
+LinkedIn’s logo has been “simplified,” so only this color is used now.
 This is a trend seen on several other sites.
-One thinks in particular of the logos of the Google suite (Maps, Hangout, Gmail…), unified and simplified to stick to the same graphic charter and reaffirm their visual identity. 👌
+Some examples include the logos of the Google suite (Maps, Hangout, Gmail…), unified and simplified to stick to the same graphic charter and reaffirm their visual identity. 👌